 The #LGR19 programme

-Join us in January to learn and discuss how cultural organisations can bring digital practice and social purpose together.
+Delegates at this conference learned and discussed how cultural organisations can bring digital practice and social purpose together.
 Here you’ll find an outline of the conference programme.
 See more information about our speakers here.

 10.00-10.15 – Welcome